About us

 We are dedicated to sharing this important and fascinating work with you in the clearest and most useful ways possible.

-Regina and three colleagues pioneered an initiative to explore teaching the Alexander Technique (AT) to individuals with a Parkinson’s Disease (PD) diagnosis.
-As part of this group Regina gave workshops and individual lessons to people living with PD and their carers and was instrumental in organising specialised post-graduate training for AT teachers in the years 2016 to 2018.
-A report about this initiative has been published in STATNews in 2018 and even more information on this initiative can be found here.
+Regina and three colleagues pioneered an Alexander Technique initiative for people diagnosed with Parkinson’s Disease (PD) in London with the support of the Walter Carrington Educational Trust.
+As part of this group, Regina gave workshops and one-to-one sessions for people living with PD (including their care partners), and she was instrumental in organising a postgraduate training for AT teachers in 2016-18.
+A report on this initiative was published in STATNews in 2018, even more information is available here.

 Tel. +43 664 2525874